sewerynstawiarski/GitHub-API-WebClient/GitHubApiWebClient/README.md

 <ins>**Testing**</ins>

-**Tests requires using a separate profile called *"GitHubApiWebClientApplicationTest"* that uses the *"application-test.properties"* file to set up a *wireMock server***
+**Tests requires using a separate profile called *"GitHubApiWebClientApplicationTest"* that uses the *"application-test.properties"* file to set up a *wireMock server.***

 **1. IMPLEMENTATION TESTS -  services.unit.GitHubClientImplTest**